thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

 ### Peripherals

-The **Peripherals** view shows the device peripheral registers and allows to change their values.
+The **Peripherals** view shows the device peripheral registers and allows you to change their values.
 It uses the CMSIS-SVD files that are provided by silicon vendors and distributed as part of the CMSIS Device Family Packs (DFP).

 ![Peripheral Inspector](https://github.com/Open-CMSIS-Pack/vscode-cmsis-debugger/raw/main/images/peripheral-inspector.png)